consoledotdev/home/content/research/mars.md

 settlers.

 But what about all the content?
-It is easy to set up a few network switches and servers, install Nginx and PostgreSQL, launch some websites, but this would be like going back to the early 90s on Earth.
+It is easy to set up a few network switches and servers, install Nginx and PostgreSQL then launch some websites, but this would be like going back to the early 90s on Earth.
 Very few websites.
-You can only email other people on Mars.
+You could only email other people on Mars.
 And of course no videos on MarsTube.

-The initial Mars missions will be about exploration and setting up the basic requirements for life, but over time it is reasonable to expect that people living on Mars would want to access the same internet services in the same way they are used to on Earth.
-Whether that is email, search, video streaming, or gaming, we have an expectation of what we can access online.

-Users of relational databases like MySQL and PostgreSQL tend to make use of them for their [ACID](https://en.wikipedia.org/wiki/ACID) properties.
-Atomicity and Consistency are important for use cases like finance, but replicating transactions over high-latency connectivity would be a challenge.

 {{< nav-wrapper close="true" >}}